netdata/netdata/README.md

   - 0/0 they are `before` and `after` timestamps, allowing panning on the data

-2. On your web page, you add a few javascript lines and a DIV for every graph you need.
+2. If you need to embed a **netdata** chart on your web page, you can add a few javascript lines and a `div` for every graph you need.
+Check [this example](http://195.97.5.206:19999/datasource.html) (open it in a new tab and view its source to get the idea).
- Your browser will hit the web server to fetch the JSON data and refresh the graphs.

 3. Graphs are generated using Google Charts API (so, your client needs to have internet access).